colossus9/colossus9.github.io/content.md

 There are multiple ChatOps tools available, I have personally used Slack and Flowdock frequently.

 Documentation is another key aspect of my work.
-I claim to have exceptional technical and non-technical writing abilities, and constantly apply writing to everything I do.
+I can claim to have exceptional technical and non-technical writing abilities, and I constantly apply writing to everything I do.
 This includes how-to's, implementation steps, training material, etc. Lately I have focused on writing Markdown-formatted documents on our internal GitHub Enterprise instance.

-ChatOps, Remote, Office, In Person, Passions, Documentation in Markdown, Technical Writing, Listening to Developers, immediate team of 10, larger team of 80, supporting 100k devs and 300k with business orgs

-i have had the privilege of serving in multiple roles and capacities
+I have had the privilege of serving in multiple roles and capacities over the course of my career and am always looking to apply and expand my expertise.
+Some of the roles I have served in includes:

+- Evangelist of GitHub Enterprise, DevOps Methodology and ChatOps
+- Business Liason, listening to requirements
+- Innovator/Developer
+- Vendor Relationships
+- Customer Service
+- Software Development Lifecycle
+- Escalations and firedrill reactions
+- Technical Writing and documentation
+- Relationship with people from many backgrounds and locations all over the world

 ## Notable Work